codercurious/linkedin-people-search-scraper/README.md

-# linkedin-people-search-scraper
+# Linkedin people search scraper
-Scrape profiles from linkedin people search url matching all filters
+Interested in using this scraper?
+Get it here: [Linkedin people search scraper](https://apify.com/curious_coder/linkedin-people-search-scraper?fpr=ve081&fp_sid=github_linkedin-people-search-scraper)
 ## How it works

 This actor works on a logged in linkedin account, but doesn't require login details or 2FA as it does't login but uses already generated linkedin session information.